 Some alternative measures that could assist your business in remaining viable include company administration, HMRC’s Time to Pay scheme, and selling the business.

-Each of these options offers a different approach to addressing financial difficulties, and it is essential to carefully consider which strategy is best suited to your unique situation.
+Each of these options offers a different approach to addressing financial difficulties, and it is essential to carefully consider which strategy best suits your unique situation.

 Evaluating Your Business’s Viability

-Key indicators of viability include management competence, cash flow levels, debt status, dividends, market demand for products or services, and the ability to sustain profits over time.
+Key viability indicators include management competence, cash flow levels, debt status, dividends, market demand for products or services, and the ability to sustain profits over time.

 If your business is deemed viable, debt restructuring may be a suitable option to lessen the financial burden and free up essential working capital for the long term.